davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 $ docker-compose up --build
 ```

-When you are done developing, the following command tears down the networking inrastructure for the running container.
+When you are done developing, the following command tears down the networking infrastructure for the running container.

 ```bash
 $ docker-compose down